PicTalky: Augmentative and Alternative Communication Software for Language Developmental Disabilities

 The results of the performance evaluation of the TP module, which is a core function of \textsc{PicTalky}, are presented in this section.

-\paragraph{TPA} We propose TPA, which is a novel metric for measuring the performance of the TP module.
+\paragraph{TPA} We propose text-to-pictogram accuracy (TPA), which is a novel metric for measuring the performance of the TP module.
 TPA is an objective indicator of how effectively the text in \textsc{PicTalky} input is converted into pictograms.
 The measurements are performed as follows.
 First, the input sentences are separated into words and POS tagged.
-Thereafter, the words that are POS tagged as determiners, prepositions, conjunctions (POS), and stopwords (Stopwords) are removed, as we believe that these words are meaningless to be converted into pictograms.
+Thereafter, the words that are POS tagged as determiners, prepositions, conjunctions (POS), and stopwords are removed, as we believe that these words are meaningless to be converted into pictograms.
 Thus, the words that do not contain important contents are removed during this process.
 The remaining words are used for the measurements and the ratio of the words that are effectively converted into pictograms is used as the TPA value.
 A named entity recognition (NER) penalty is also implemented when calculating the TPA value.
 The NER penalty is assigned when the named entities are misclassified by the NER process for the input sentences.
 As the named entities are important information that should be converted without errors, the NER penalty is assigned in those cases.
-The pseudo-code for the TPA is presented in Algorithm \ref{alg:tpa_pseudocode}.
+The pseudo-code for the TPA is described in Algorithm \ref{alg:tpa_pseudocode}.

-\paragraph{Case Study} According to the deletion setting, we conducted comparative experiments on the TPA with various cases, as indicated in Table \ref{tab:my-table2}.
-There were four cases in total for the deletion setting: (1) both POS (words tagged as determiners, prepositions and conjunctions) and Stopwords are deleted, (2) only Stopwords are deleted, (3) only POS are deleted, and (4) neither POS nor Stopwords are deleted.
+\paragraph{Case Study} We perform comparative experiments on the TPA with various cases of deletion, as indicated in Table \ref{tab:my-table2}.
+There were four cases in total for the deletion cases: (1) both POS (words tagged as determiners, prepositions and conjunctions) and stopwords are deleted, (2) only stopwords are deleted, (3) only POS are deleted, and (4) neither POS nor stopwords are deleted.
 We also measured how the penalty affected the overall performance.
 We used NLTK~\cite{bird2006nltk} to remove the determiners, prepositions, conjunctions, and stopwords and used the BERT-based~\cite{devlin2018bert} NER model provided by Huggingface~\cite{wolf2019huggingface} for the penalty.